almiche/BackAtCha/README.md

 - You awe at how empty the streets are
 - You post a story on the gram with the #stayhome tag to let everyone know that you're being active and they're not

 But back to this, this repo.
-So on said walk I started thinking to myself "What if you could UNO© Reverse Card a DDOS attacker by sending them back a giant packet over http from any Rack based application ?" and then I thought "You're fairly decent at Ruby why not !".
+So on said walk I started thinking to myself "What if you could UNO© Reverse Card a DDOS attacker by sending them back a giant packet over http from any Rack based application?" and then I thought "You're fairly decent at Ruby why not!".
 So that's when I embarked on a wild coding flurry that night.
 I wanted to make sure that this middleware was tested to the nines.
 So I bootstrapped a quick testing framework using Sinatra, Mocha and Rack's MockRequest tooling in order to simulate incoming http request.

 Essentially what this middleware does is it grabs any incoming http request and checks for the Device-Memory header and then using Famingo Labs' patent pending memoization technology grabs the response coming out of the Rack app in question and multiplies the payload until it matches the requestee's Device-Memory size.
 So I finished writing all of this code up, with 100% code coverage, complete with rake tasks for automation, 0 errors with RuboCop and ready to take on the world.

 I then messaged my friend [@jusleg](https://github.com/jusleg) and it went a little something like this:
 ```
-Me: yo dawg get ready soon next level gem incoming [100% code coverage](https://user-images.githubusercontent.com/14715156/78518827-898d7800-778f-11ea-9477-0ac91edb47c1.png) itll have static analysis
+Me: yo dawg get ready soon next level gem incoming [100% code coverage](https://user-images.githubusercontent.com/14715156/78518827-898d7800-778f-11ea-9477-0ac91edb47c1.png) it'll have static analysis
 Justin: what gem
 Me: brand new gem being created rn
 Justin: what purpose